LivingWithHippos/unchained-android/README.md

 MVVM architectural pattern, Dagger-Hilt for dependency injection, Data Binding for managing ui-data relations, Navigation, Moshi, Retrofit, OkHTTP, Room, Coroutines, Flow, Livedata, Coil

-The app is available in English, Italian and French, you can contribute to those or add a new language [here](https://localization.professiona.li/engage/unchained-for-android/) (much appreciated!)
+The app is available in English, Italian, Spanish and French, ~~you can contribute to those or add a new language [here](https://localization.professiona.li/engage/unchained-for-android/) (much appreciated!)~~ (the service is currently down, you can still contribute by forking the project and adding the strings to the `strings.xml` file in the `values-xx` folders)

 #### Plugins